Star Trek Voyager (VOY) Season 1

 Parallax Stardate 48439.7: Voyager picks up a

-distress call from a ship apparently stuck within the event
+distress call from a ship that is apparently stuck within the event

 horizon of a black hole.
 It is noticed too late that the calls